Determining radii of convergence of fractional power expansions around singular points of algebraic functions: Test case 4:

 Expression (\ref{eqn:case4eqn001}) has $180$ singular points, $9$-cycle branches at $\pm i$, fifteen second-order poles at infinity and ramifies into $1$,$2$,$3$,$4$, and $5$ cycle branches at the origin.

 $512$ terms were generated for each series at the origin with a precision of $1980$. $128$ terms were generated for the remaining series at a precision of $160$ digits.

 The branches at the origin were then analytically continued until CLSPs were encountered.
 Nearest CLSPs for each conjugate class were then selected and radii of convergences $R=|s_b-s_l|$ were compared to quadratic fits of Root Test results for each series.
 Table \ref{table:table53} summarizes the results of this test.
 Note in particular the $1$-cycle at the origin continued across $116$ singular points before encountering a CLSP.
+Convergence results for the remaining finite singular points can be found at the author's web site: \href{https://www.jujusdiaries.com/p/radius-of-convergence-of-power.html}{Radius of Convergence of Puiseux series of Algebraic Functions,Part II}

 In order to expand $w_4(z)$ at infinity, the function $g_4(z,w)=z^{32}f_4(1/z,w)$ is expanded at the origin. $g_4$ ramified into fifteen $1$-cycle poles of order $2$.
 Power series up to order $512$ were generated and radii of convergences were computed using both the analytic continuation method and the Root Test.
 Convergence results are shown in Table \ref{table:table4001}.
 Figure \ref{figure:figure4001} is a Root Test fit of the first $L^{-2}$ series in Table \ref{table:table4001} showing a quadratic fit to the lower limit of points and a red point on the vertical axis showing the radius of convergence for this series computed by analytic continuation.